 The Compensation Committee determines the compensation for the executive officers based on recommendations made by management as discussed below.
 Annually, the Committee reviews a market analysis of executive compensation plans.
-The analysis looks at companies in Cintas' industry as well as comparably sized companies (with respect to revenue) that we consider to be Cintas' peer group (G&K Services, Inc., Unifirst Corporation, Iron Mountain Incorporated, Convergys Corporation, Robert Half International Inc., Leggett & Platt, Incorporated, Chiquita Brands International, Inc., Kelly Services, Inc., Unisys Corporation and Ecolab Inc.).
+The analysis looks at published general industry survey data by revenue size and proxy peer group data.
 The Committee benchmarks base salary, annual cash incentives, long-term compensation and other compensation.
-Our analysis shows that our named executive officers' target compensation is less than the total compensation of respective named executive officers of the majority of the companies in the peer group identified above.
+Our analysis shows that our named executive officers' target compensation is competitive with the total compensation of respective named executive officers in our market analysis.